Hui (singer): 2020–2023: Super Five, musical debut, and Boys Planet

-On August 5, Cube Entertainment confirmed with news outlet TV Report that Hui took part in composing JO1's song "Oh-Eh-Oh".
-The group performed the song for the first time on Fuji TV's prime-time music program Hey!Hey!Neo!
-Music Champ on August 1, and it is the title track to their second single Stargazer, that was released on August 26.
-In addition to Hui's participation in composition, JO1's center Ren Kawashiri and Pentagon's ties attract the public's attention.
-Before the audition for Produce 101 Japan, he participated as a dancer during Dear Cosmo Tour.
+Cube Entertainment confirmed that Hui composed JO1's song "Oh-Eh-Oh", the title track to their second single Stargazer, released on August 26.
+Attention was drawn to the fact that JO1 member Ren Kawashiri was previously a backup dancer for Pentagon during their Dear Cosmo Tour.
 The song ranked at number one and thirty-three on Billboard Japan Hot 100 and Top Download Songs, respectively.

-Hui has been included in a lineup of 45 top singers in music genres ranging from pop, classic, musical etc., who will be featuring on MBN's new concept variety music game show, Lotto Singer.
-The show was first aired on September 19.
-He and Flow Blow produced the title song for WEi's debut album Identity : First Sight entitled "Twilight".
-On December 16, it was confirmed that he would be producing a song for the Top 7 competition on Mnet's audition show CAP-TEEN.
+Hui participated in MBN's concept variety music game show, Lotto Singer, premiering in September.
+He and Flow Blow produced the title song for WEi's debut album Identity: First Sight entitled "Twilight".
+On December 16, it was confirmed that he would be producing a song for the Top 7 competition on Mnet's audition show Cap-Teen.
 The ballad song, "White Butterfly", was sung by contestant Kim Han-byul, who placed second overall.

 Mandatory military service

-On October 19, 2020, Cube announced that Hui is enlisting in the mandatory military service as a social worker on December 3.
+On October 19, 2020, Cube announced that Hui would be enlisting in the mandatory military service on December 3.
 He is the second Pentagon member to fulfill his defense duties after Jinho, who began his service in May.
-On December 2, Cube shared that Hui's enlistment was delayed as he was self-isolating due to being in an area where someone had contracted COVID-19.
-The following day, it was announced that he will fulfill his duties as a member of Pentagon (including the We L:ve Online Concert on December 13) until his scheduled enlistment date was announced.
-Almost two months later, Cube announced that Hui would be enlisting as a social worker on February 18, 2021.Hui was discharged from military service as a social worker on November 17, 2022.
+On December 2, Cube shared that Hui's enlistment was delayed.
+Hui enlisted as a social worker on February 18, 2021, two months after his original date.
+Hui was discharged from military service on November 17, 2022.

 On June 17, 2021, Hui released the song "Imagine" as the first OST for the drama Monthly Magazine Home.
 He wrote and co-produced CIX's promotional single "Tesseract" for the app Universe, which was released on July 1.

 Boys Planet

-Since February 2023, Hui is a contestant on Boys Planet using his real name, Lee Hoe-taek.
+In February 2023, Hui was announced as a contestant on Boys Planet using his real name, Lee Hoe-taek.
 He was ranked the 7th in the first ranking reveal.
+He ultimately placed 13th in the final episode, failing to debut in the final lineup of Zerobaseone.

+In July, Hui released the song "Whale" as a part of the +Memory Project.
+In August, he was cast as D'Artagnan in the musical The Three Musketeers, scheduled from September 15 to November 19 at KEPCO Art Center.